Data-Cellar/example-connector/README.md

 1. Deploy a Data Cellar connector
 2. Run an example data transfer between this connector and a public Data Cellar provider connector

 The public Data Cellar connector is deployed at `dcserver.fundacionctic.org` and is used as the counterparty in the data transfer.
 This connector does not implement any identity extension - it uses the mock identity extension of the EDC framework.
-The data exposed by the provider connector is synthetically generated and can therefore be manipulated without privacy concerns.
+The data exposed by this public connector is synthetically generated and can therefore be manipulated without privacy concerns.

 ## Prerequisites